Rear-engine design

 This layout was once popular in small, inexpensive cars and light commercial vehicles.
 Today most car makers have abandoned the layout although it does continue in some expensive cars, like the Porsche 911.
-It is also used in some racing car applications, low-floor buses, some Type-D school buses, and microcars such as the Smart Fortwo.
+It is also used in some racing car applications, low-floor buses, front-discharge cement mixers, some Type-D school buses, and microcars such as the Smart Fortwo.
 Some electric cars feature both rear and front motors, to drive all four wheels.